eunvanz/react-awesome-ptr/README.md

 - Customizable spinner.
 - Support Typescript.

-> Be sure it's a mobile-only component that works by touch events.
+> Make sure it's a mobile-only component that works by touch events.

 > In **default pull to refresh** supported browsers like Safari in iOS 15, it works **only when the browser is not scrolled**.
 If browser is scrolled, browser's default pull to refresh will be triggered.